animal-tree/Writing-stuff/BadStuff26-Wants-DNA-epigenetics.md

 Perhaps:

-(1) because a choice-system is necessary in times of unexplored wisdom (2) complexity of backpropagating conscious rational experience to the body (3) conflicting interests of decentralized forces
+(1) because a choice-system is necessary in times of unexplored wisdom.

+(2) complexity of backpropagating conscious rational experience to the body

+(3) conflicting interests of decentralized forces